vishwajameddela18/Meddela-Vishwaja/README.md

 - **Role:** Developer
 - Currently, building a Question Answering Practicum Application in the fields of Information Retrieval and Natural Language Processing which is concerned with building systems that automatically answer questions posed by humans in a natural language.
+- **Sprint 1:** Developed a web scraper to scrape and get html pages from wikipedia websites without getting blocked

 ### Project Name: My portfolio